gitChavali/github-chavaliAug26/_posts/0000-01-02-gitChavali.md

 layout: slide

-title: "Welcome to our second slide!I am doing before commit"
+title: "Welcome to our second slide!I am doing before the commit"

 ---